nteract/semiotic/public/assets/markdown/facetcontroller.md

-`<FacetController />` is a wrapper that synchronizes any child frames based on the settings you pass to `FacetController`.
+`<FacetController />` is a wrapper for [small multiples](/guides/small-multiples) that synchronizes any child frames based on the settings you pass to `FacetController`.
 It automatically passes down its props to children and modifies children if you change any of the shared extent props below.
 The FacetController propagates any `hoverAnnotation` or `pieceHoverAnnotation` to its child elements so that by default you will have cross-highlighting.

 ## Sample usage: